khaled-nabil/Pokemon/README.md

 ## Run

-use `npm start` to run the code in dev, `npm build` to create build, and `npm test` to run tests using Jest
+use `npm start` to run the code in dev, `npm run build` to create build, and `npm test` to run tests using Jest